Functional Freeze Response: Recognizing and Addressing Temporary Immobility in Therapy

 • Cognitive-Behavioral Therapy (CBT): Assists clients in identifying and reframing thoughts that trigger the functional freeze response.

-• Psychoeducation: Educating clients about the functional freeze response to enhance self-awareness and empower them with strategies to manage it.
+• Teach clients about the functional freeze response to normalize their experiences and empower them with knowledge.

 Challenges and Considerations